How Naloxone Could Save Your Life and the Lives of Others

 Even after inpatient care, treatment is not over.
 Outpatient programs can be all day, or on evenings and weekends, allowing you to return to your personal and professional responsibilities.
 Once you are discharged from outpatient care, aftercare services such as continued counseling and peer support groups can bolster continued recovery success.

 To find the ideal detox center for your recovery, visit our directory.
-The Detox.com site can help you find a detox center by state or city, or you can get advice directly from a treatment counselor by using our live chat, or by calling 800-483-2193, 24 hours a day, seven days a week.
+The Detox.com site can help you find a detox center by state or city, or you can get advice directly from a treatment counselor by using our live chat, or by calling 800-483-2193(Who Answers?), 24 hours a day, seven days a week.